Skip to main content

 AI Chat

-The AI Chat is a conversational interface that sits next to the planning view and lets users ask questions about the schedule, run quick actions, and let the assistant call Dime.Scheduler tools on their behalf.
-Under the hood, the chat connects an LLM provider to the same toolset the MCP server exposes - which means it can search tasks, look up resources, find available slots, create or reschedule appointments, send messages, and run route optimization.
+The AI Chat is a conversational assistant that sits next to the planning view.
+Users ask questions about the schedule, run quick actions, and let the assistant act on Dime.Scheduler on their behalf.
+The chat connects an LLM provider to the same toolset the MCP server exposes, so it can search tasksTaskA unit of work that belongs to a job.
+It appears in the open task list until it is scheduled to a resource., look up resourcesResourceAn entity that can carry out work - a person, vehicle, tool, or room - that you schedule on the planning board., find available slots, create or reschedule appointmentsAppointmentA task scheduled to a resource for a specific period - the scheduled instance you see on the planning board., send messages, and run route optimization.

 Enabling the chatโ€‹